lithdew/hello/README.md

 Multi-threaded cross-platform HTTP/1.1 web server example in [Zig](https://ziglang.org) using [lithdew/pike](https://github.com/lithdew/pike) and [kprotty/zap](https://github.com/kprotty/zap).

+Warning: This example is barebones and _highly experimental_.
+Linux and Mac has been extensively tested, with Windows only being barely supported.

+[pike](https://github.com/lithdew/pike) does not yet support cancellation of pending I/O operations on Windows, which causes this example to fail spontaneously should one initiate a graceful shutdown on Windows.

 ## Setup

 This example requires a nightly version of Zig.
 Make sure that port 9000 is available.